Hirvensaloa/rehti-mmorpg/README.md

 ### Troubleshooting

-- You can debug the db contents by running `psql -h 127.0.0.1 -p 6543 -U myuser -d mmorpg-database`
+- You can debug the database contents by running `psql -h 127.0.0.1 -p 6543 -U myuser -d mmorpg-database`